tasmota/docs/docs/Self-signed-Mosquitto.md

 #### Windows

-Download the Windows installer from `https://www.mosquitto.org/` and run it.
+Download and run the Windows installer from `https://www.mosquitto.org/`.
 Mosquitto may be installed either as a program or service.
 The main difference is in how mosquitto is started.
 As a program, it must be started by a user every time, but as a service it can be automatically started by the OS during boot.

 #### 5.1 Configuration